Carnegie Medal for Writing

-Recommended ages have ranged from 8+ to 14+ for books on the shortlist since 2001.
+History

+The Medal is named after the Scottish-born American philanthropist Andrew Carnegie (1835–1919), who founded more than 2,800 libraries in the English-speaking world, including at least one in more than half of British library authorities.
+It was established in 1936 by the British Library Association, to celebrate the centenary of Carnegie's birth, and inaugurated in 1937 with the award to Arthur Ransome for Pigeon Post (1936) and the identification of two "commended" books.
+This first Medal was dated 1936, but since 2007 the award has been dated by its year of presentation, not year of publication.

+In 1955, the Kate Greenaway Medal, for "distinguished illustration in a book for children", was established as a companion to the Carnegie Medal.

+Both awards were established and administered by the Library Association, which was succeeded by the Chartered Institute of Library and Information Professionals (CILIP) in 2002.
+In 2022, the two awards were renamed to the Carnegie Medal for Writing and the Carnegie Medal for Illustration.

+From 2022 to 2024, the award was sponsored by the audio technology company Yoto and was called the Yoto Carnegie Medal for Writing.
+As of 2025 the awards are sponsored by Scholastic and the Authors' Licensing and Collecting Society (ALCS).

 Process

 CILIP members may nominate books each September and October, with the full list of valid nominations published in November.
 The longlist, chosen by the judges from the nominated books, is published in February.
 The judging panel comprises 12 children's librarians, all of whom are members of CILIP's Youth Libraries Group (YLG).
 The shortlist is announced in March and the winner in June.

 Titles must be English-language works first published in the UK during the preceding year (1 September to 31 August).
 According to CILIP, "all categories of books, including poetry, non-fiction and graphic novels, in print or ebook format, for children and young people are eligible".
 Multiple-author anthologies are excluded; however, co-authored single works are eligible.

 Young people from across the UK take part in shadowing groups organised by secondary schools and public libraries, to read and discuss the shortlisted books.

-CILIP instructs the judging panel to consider plot, characterisation, and style "where appropriate".
+CILIP instructs the judging panel to consider plot, characterisation, and style.
 Furthermore, it states that "the book that wins the Carnegie Medal should be a book of outstanding literary quality.
-The whole work should provide pleasure, not merely from the surface enjoyment of a good read, but also the deeper subconscious satisfaction of having gone through a vicarious, but at the time of reading, a real experience that is retained afterwards".
+The whole work should provide pleasure, not merely from the surface enjoyment of a good read, but also the deeper subconscious satisfaction of having gone through a vicarious, but at the time of reading, a real experience that is retained afterwards."

 A diversity review in 2018 led to changes in the nomination and judging process to promote better representation of ethnic minority authors and books.

+2024 award

+Joseph Coelho won the 2024 Carnegie Medal for The Boy Lost in the Maze, a verse novel that uses the legend of the Minotaur in a tale of a teenager searching for his biological father.

+There were eight books on the 2024 shortlist: